xocelyk/xocelyk.github.io/_posts/2023-09-21-alignment-notes-2.md

 	- how the task affects a ML system’s likelihood to produce pseudo-aligned mesa-optimizers
 		- unidentifiability: datasets may not contain enough information to pinpoint a specific concept
 			- models may be unable to distinguish between different objective functions
-			- so there are more ways for pseudo-alignment to occur, mistaking (not really mistaking but ygtp) false objectives for true base objectives
+			- so there are more ways for pseudo-alignment to occur, mistaking (not really mistaking but you get the point) false objectives for true base objectives
 		- proxy choice as pre-computation
 			- proxy choice can save computational work for the base optimizer
 			- the proxy choices that humans care about (food, resources, mating) are computationally easy to optimize directly and correlate well with survival and reproduction